-Liquid-only diets are aggressive weight loss plans appropriate for when you have a lot of weight to lose, and haven't had success using traditional weight loss strategies.
+Liquid-only diets are aggressive weight-loss plans appropriate for when you have a lot of weight to lose and haven't had success using traditional weight-loss strategies.
 For a limited period of time, you get all of your calories in the form of shakes, soups and other liquid-based meals.

-Weight Loss on Liquid-Only Diets
+Weight Loss: Liquid-Only Diets

-Liquid meal plans provide 800 to 1200 calories per day, on average, which promotes rapid weight loss.
-These diets can cause a weight loss of 2 to 4 pounds a week, according to a clinical review published in the September 2014 edition of the "Nutrition Bulletin" journal.
+Liquid meal plans provide 800 to 1,200 calories per day, on average, which promotes rapid weight loss.
+These diets can cause a weight loss of 2 to 4 pounds a week, according to a clinical review published in the September 2014 edition of the journal Nutrition Bulletin.

-Specially Formulated Meals Promote Weight Loss
+Specially Formulated Meals

 For example, a commonly used program offers shakes, soups and other liquid-based meals that contain roughly 160 to 170 calories each, when prepared.
 The products have 14 grams of protein, 3 to 5 grams of fat and 18 to 21 grams of carbohydrate.
-Because you can't replicate this nutrient breakdown with store-bought shakes, you must visit a weight loss clinic and enroll in their liquid-only program.
+Because you can't replicate this nutrient breakdown with store-bought shakes, you must visit a weight-loss clinic and enroll in its liquid-only program.

 Positive change happens quickly when you follow a liquid-only diet, as directed.
 Most liquid meal replacement programs are followed in phases.
 Typically, the first phase is the most aggressive, as it is the phase where you replace all your meals with liquid-only products.

-At most clinics, phase one lasts 12 weeks.
+At the many clinics, Phase 1 lasts from one to 12 weeks.
 Expect to attend weekly nutrition education classes while a clinician monitors your health and progress.
-During phase two, a transition phase that lasts six weeks, you eat one self-prepared meal -- typically dinner -- and continue replacing the rest of your meals with liquids.
+During Phase 2, a transition phase that lasts six weeks, you eat one self-prepared meal — typically dinner — and continue replacing the rest of your meals with liquids.

-Liquid-Only Diet Risks and Considerations
+Liquid-Only Diet Risks

-Keeping It Off After a Liquid-Only Diet
+Keeping It Off After Dieting

 You also learn how to make healthy food choices and how to build nutrient-packed meals using whole foods.
 Without learning these crucial tools to keep the weight off, you risk regaining what you lost and undoing all of the hard work.
-You'll learn how to make sensible changes and how to have your favorite foods -- such as birthday cake or pizza -- in moderation, as well as how to make healthier versions of those foods.
+You'll learn how to make sensible changes and how to have your favorite foods — such as birthday cake or pizza — in moderation, as well as how to make healthier versions of these foods.

-- Mercy Weight Loss and Nutrition Center: OPTIFAST, A Medically Monitored Weight Loss Program
+- Mercy Weight Loss and Nutrition Center: "OPTIFAST, Medically-Monitored Weight Loss"

-- Nutrition Bulletin: Formula Food-Reducing Diets: A New Evidence-Based Addition to the Weight Management Tool Box
+- Nutrition Bulletin: "Formula Food-Reducing Diets: A New Evidence-Based Addition to the Weight Management Tool Box"